Professional Development Day - Holyoke Community College

 People have long recognized the importance of exercise for physical and emotional well-being.
 What is now coming to light, through the explosion of neuro-research, is the vital role of movement for brain health and growth for people at all ages and stages of life.
 But not all movement is created equal!
 The aim of this training is to introduce participants to the principles and practices of neuro - developmental movement for early childhood settings and to inspire them to weave simple, quick and effective neuro - movement activities and principles into their daily program practices as part of a high-quality learning environment with happy, engaged students!

 Presented By: Emily Hodos Audience: All Credits: .5 CEU, 5 EEC training hours QRIS Alignment: Curriculum and Learning Core Competency: 1.
 Understanding Growth and Development of Children and Youth Category of Study: 1.
-Child Growth and Development, Birth – Eight Years7.
+Child Growth and Development, Birth – Eight YearsTHIS TRAINING IS FULL 7.
 STEM Standards Simplified

 Join me for an interactive training that will allow participants to understand the MA STEM standards.
 We will discuss how to make STEM concepts accessible to Toddlers and Preschoolers.
 Activities and discussions will help participants gain practical knowledge about what the standards are and how to make them come alive in their program.
 Join us for an exploration that will be informative, interactive, and inspiring!

 Presented By: Charlene Cross Audience: GCC & FCC Credits: .5 CEU, 5 EEC training hours QRIS Alignment: Curriculum and Learning Core Competency: 5.
 Learning Environments and Implementing Curriculum Category of Study: 3.
-Curriculum for Early Childhood Settings 8.
+Curriculum for Early Childhood Settings THIS TRAINING IS FULL 8.
 Using Visual Communications Aids with Young Children

 Visuals aids (or pictures) are a useful tool for helping all children, but are especially valuable for children who have challenges with listening and attending, processing sequenced information, transitioning through daily routines, or children with challenging behavior.
 Participants will learn why visual aids benefit learning, and will explore the many possible applications for visual aids in an early education and care program.